Plan Your Visit

 As the summer begins to fade and fall colors come to mind, apples are ripening in Oak Creek Canyon.
 One of Sedona’s most popular annual events is the FALL FESTIVAL at Slide Rock State Park.
 Sometimes referred to as the “Sedona Apple Festival”, this annual event has its roots in Sedona’s agricultural past.

 Slide Rock State Park is located on the former site of a 43-acre historic apple farm in Oak Creek Canyon originally owned by Frank L. Pendley.
 The Pendley family arrived in Oak Creek Canyon in 1907 and later acquired the land under the Homestead Act in 1910.
 Due to his pioneering innovation, Pendley succeeded in establishing a unique irrigation system still in use by the park today.
 This allowed Pendley to plant his first apple orchard in 1912, beginning the pattern of agricultural development that has dominated the site since that time.

 Slide Rock State Park hosts the Fall Festival event, providing tours of the historic apple sorting shed and machine that still exist on the site.
-This year’s Festival is on October 3, 2015 from 9 am to 3 pm.

 What is the weather like in Sedona?

 Weather in the great southwest is famous for being unpredictable and extreme.
 Arizona weather is no exception with its spectacular summer monsoon and thunder storms.
 The City of Sedona is blessed to sit in the states Goldilocks Zone.
 At an altitude of 4500 feet above sea level, Sedona is not too hot and not too cold… it is just right.
 Our town receives approximately 18 inches of rain (most during the summer monsoon) and 3.5 inches of snow annually, making it ideal for vacationers.